 When it was summarized what was done and how many troubles were solved when coding using Angular 2, the list of disadvantages became too long.
-Thus, it became obvious that before starting working with Angular 2, it would be much better to study all other opportunities first.
+Thus, it became apparent that before starting working with Angular 2, it would be much better to study all other opportunities first.
 After all, the reassessment of such possibilities has been performed.

 Vue.js is a way-out

-Vue.js was a new thing on the playground and there is so few information about it.
+Vue.js was a new thing on the playground, and there is so few information about it.
 Still, any different possibilities were researched, so the developer paid attention to Vue.js too, although, it looked perilous to use it.

 Code reuse was also a determinant factor as it was impossible with JSX but partly possible with Vue.js.